 If you sell your patent, you can get money that helps finance other ideas that you have as well as pay off some bills.
 You also eliminate the huge financial commitment involved in starting up a new business based on your invention.

 It's profitable for inventors to license rights to their patent, allowing third parties to then make, use, or sell the product.
 If you license a patent, you still have ownership of your invention, but you can earn royalty payments on sales.
 Licensing can prove to be most lucrative if you partner with a company that's already well-known and trusted by consumers.
 The licensee holds the liability for mishaps related to the product, not you.

 While you'll collect all profits if you market your own invention, you may wind up spending most of those profits on legal fees, startup costs, and accounting fees.
 There's also the stress to deal with from running your own business.

 If you want to sell or license your patent, start out with professional marketing efforts.
 Design formal letters and brochures that show your creation in its best light.
 Find manufacturers you'd like to work with, including potential users of your invention.
 Go to invention or trade shows where you can network with businesses or individuals who may be interested in your invention.

 While holding a patent may be useful, you can generate a good deal of money if you opt to license or sell your patents.
 This could give you the important financial help you need to pursue other interests or live a more comfortable lifestyle.

 If you need help with licensing patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.